The Pyramids. Such a high goal it seemed, in my early twenties…

 We chose the hotel for its location and price, but it turns out that Great Pyramid Inn is a very comfortable apart-hotel, giving you the most value for your bucks.

-It features a “rooftop” terrace – now this sounds way fancier than it is, so just take it literally: a terrace on the roof, pretty basic ( at least till they finish their constructions)
+It features a “rooftop” terrace – this sounds way fancier than it is, so just take it literally: a terrace on the roof, rather basic ( at least till they finish their constructions)

-Complimentary Shuttle service If you book at least two nights with Great Pyramid Inn, they also offer free pick up service from the airport, saving you another 40€. (wink)
+Complimentary Shuttle service is included: if you book at least two nights with Great Pyramid Inn, they offer free pick up from the airport, saving you another 40€.

 The staff are very friendly and accommodating, we ended up booking a full day tour with private guide and 4×4 and were not disappointed.